kamrankhan47/wowHome/README.md

 Before making any significant changes, it is recommended to open an issue to discuss the proposed changes and ensure they align with the project's goals.

-## License
-wowHome is licensed under the MIT License.
-For more information, please refer to the [LICENSE](LICENSE)

- file.

 ## Contact
 If you have any questions, suggestions, or feedback, feel free to contact the project maintainer, Kamran Khan, via email: kamrankhan47@mail.ru